-Japanese Maple Acer palmatum
+Osakazuki Japanese Maple Acer palmatum 'Osakazuki'

 Height: 20 feet Spread: 25 feet

+Sunlight: ○ •

-Sunlight: ○ ● Hardiness Zone: 5b
+Hardiness Zone: 5b

+Group/Class: Amoenum

 Description:

-The most coveted of all small landscape trees, and with good reason - it has almost the perfect shape, habit, and fall colors; the species can be quite variable, numerous cultivars are available selected for specific attributes

-Ornamental Features

-Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+An awesome small home landscape feature tree, this cultivar is valued for its stunning fall colors in hot shades of red and orange and its wonderfully shapely growth habit, fine winter texture; give it a prominent place in the front yard and room to grow Ornamental Features Osakazuki Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
 It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It has dark green deciduous foliage.
-The lobed palmate leaves turn outstanding shades of yellow, red and deep purple in the fall.
+It has light green deciduous foliage.
+The lobed palmate leaves turn outstanding shades of yellow, orange and scarlet in the fall.
 The rough gray bark and red branches add an interesting dimension to the landscape.

-Landscape Attributes

-Japanese Maple is a deciduous tree with a more or less rounded form.
-Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
+Landscape Attributes Osakazuki Japanese Maple is an open deciduous tree with a more or less rounded form.
+Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
+It has no significant negative characteristics.

-Japanese Maple in fall Photo courtesy of NetPS Plant Finder
+Osakazuki Japanese Maple foliage Photo courtesy of NetPS Plant Finder

-Japanese Maple Photo courtesy of NetPS Plant Finder
+Osakazuki Japanese Maple Photo courtesy of NetPS Plant Finder